kasir-barati/cloud/deploying-exercises/manual-deploy.md

        3. Modify it the way you like.
 I am just gonna:

+          1. As the first step we need to do a quick cleanup.
-          1. Remove the on pull request event trigger since I do not need it.
+          2. Remove the on pull request event trigger since I do not need it.
 [Learn more here](https://docs.github.com/en/actions/writing-workflows/choosing-when-your-workflow-runs/events-that-trigger-workflows).

              Instead I add `workflow_dispatch:` to be able to run this workflow manually too.
 Just in case.

-             On another note, since the `actions/setup-node@v4` will look for a `package-lock.json` file in the root of our repo and in our case we do not have one (it is a monorepo).
+             On another note, since the `actions/setup-node@v4` will look for a `package-lock.json` file in the root of our repo in order to cache the npm installation, and our repo does not have one (it's a monorepo).

              Thus we need to specify where is our `package-lock.json`.
 Read more [here](https://github.com/actions/setup-node?tab=readme-ov-file#caching-global-packages-data)

-          2. Change the runner from `ubuntu-latest` to `self-hosted`.
-Indicating my intention of having the steps defined in this workflow to be executed on my EC2 instance.
+          3. Change the runner from `ubuntu-latest` to `self-hosted`.
+Indicating our intention of having the steps defined in this workflow to be executed on our EC2 instance.
-          3. I just want it to run the steps of jobs in NodeJS version 22.
-So I will remove the other versions.
+          4. I just want it to run the steps of jobs in NodeJS version 22.
+So I removed the other versions.
-          4. Since this is a monorepo we need to change our working directory too.
+          5. Since this is a monorepo we need to change our working directory too.
-          5. I removed the `npm test` too.
+          6. I removed the `npm test` too.
-          6. And lastly I wanted to start/restart the backend on each deploy.
+          7. And lastly I wanted to start/restart the backend on each deploy + flushing pm2 logs.

              Note that we are using [`vars` context](https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/accessing-contextual-information-about-workflow-runs#vars-context) to access repository level variable we've created [here](#createRepositoryLevelVariable) as env variable.